ucberkeley/sis-qa-test-auto/README.md

 1. When required, stop the service with `qata stop`, or restart with `qata restart`
 1. If required, attach to the service with `qata attach`.
 1. Run the dashboard server following instructions in [dashboard/README.md](dashboard/README.md).

+### Setting Environment Variables
+1. If using external test directory, set `$SIS_TEST_DIR` to location of external test directory.
+1. Similarly, if using external logs directory, set `$SIS_LOGS_DIR` to location of external logs directory.
+1. By default, the framework uses Selenium WebDriver on Firefox for testing.
+If you want to deploy in an environment without a graphical interface (a remote server), set `$SIS_TEST_WEBDRIVER=poltergeist`.
+The framework will then use Poltergeist WebDriver on PhantomJS headless browser.

 ### Additional notes
 1. Keep the test execution server files and Gemfile (and Gemfile.lock) in docker/sis-qa-test-auto